huonw/huonw.github.io/_posts/2014-06-11-error-handling-in-rust-knn-case-study.md

 [previouspost]: {% post_url 2014-06-10-knn-rust %}

+## What type of error handling to use?

-The "canonical" way is to use the types, with types like [`Result`][result], which is isomorphic to Haskell's `Either`.
+The "canonical" way is to use type system, with types like [`Result`][result], which is isomorphic to Haskell's `Either`.
 Before you ask: Rust lacks conventional exceptions (since these are hard to make memory safe without a garbage collector, as I understand it); in